 - Referral to substance abuse disorder treatment programs

-- Counseling and testing for HIV and/or hepatitis C
+- Counseling and testing for HIV and/or hepatitis B and C

 - Screening for tuberculosis, hepatitis B, hepatitis C, and/or HIV